KRIISHSHARMA/5G_TECHNOLOGY_ARCHITECTURE_AND_PROTOCOLS/README.md

 - purple colured PC , these physical channels take info from 1st layer and transmit it as EM signals over air interface or vice versa
 - orange coloured PC , these physical channels take info from 2nd layer or higher send info over air interface or vice versa

+- first looking at yellow coloured channels
+  1. DM-RS(demodulation-reference signal) : almost all purple and orange coloured physical channels that are carrying some info have an associated DM-RS (exception : PRACH(physical random access channel)) therefore it is an important physical signal .
+DM-RS helps the receiver to demodulate the incoming signal .